Energy Tax Credits

 Type: Nonrefundable

-Claim Process: File Form 8936, Qualified Plug-In Electric Drive Motor Vehicle Credit with annual federal income tax returns in the year you purchased and began using your electric vehicle.
-Starting in 2023, individuals must fall below certain income thresholds to qualify.
+Claim Process: File Form 8834, Qualified Electric Vehicle Credit with your federal income tax return in the year you purchased and began using your electric vehicle.

-This is a Section 45Q federal tax credit available to businesses that purchase and use carbon capture and sequestration mechanisms.
-The credit amount is calculated per metric ton of carbon oxide or carbon dioxide captured – with savings up to $85/metric ton for sequestration and $60/metric ton if the carbon oxide is utilized.
-There’s currently no limit on maximum savings.
+This is a Section 45Q tax credit available to businesses that purchase and use carbon capture and sequestration mechanisms.
+The credit amount is calculated per metric ton of carbon oxide captured.
 To determine the credit rates, refer to IRS Form 8933, Carbon Oxide Sequestration Credit instructions.

 Type: Nonrefundable